kimhunter/PointInPolygon/README.md

 ###Todo
-* Implement more extensive tests
+* more testing
+* add option to test if point is on any edge of the polygon